-Eden is continuing to try to exploit early stage leads identified for the control of insect pests, such as Whitefly and Spider mites together with fungicidal applications to minimise Post-harvest losses from spoilage organisms.
+Eden is working with several potential partners to exploit early stage leads identified for the control of insect pests, such as Whitefly and Spider mites together with fungicidal applications to minimise post-harvest losses from spoilage organisms.
 Since the approval of its core three active substances, there have been renewed discussions with various parties to license these rights.